bugavix/hack_cpu/docs/info.md

 512 kb in size, and the combined size of all images must be less than 1 MB.
 -->

+## License

+This work is licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/?ref=chooser-v1).
+It incorporates code and concepts from the nand2tetris project, and from the book “The Elements of Computing Systems” by Noam Nisan and Shimon Schocken.
+We are grateful for their pioneering work and contributions to the field of computer science education.
+For more information, please visit the [nand2tetris website](https://www.nand2tetris.org/).

 ## How it works

 The device we developed is a 16-bit CPU based on the HACK architecture.
 The figure below shows the detailed architecture.